 Prerequisite Course Work Applicants must complete prerequisite courses at an accredited high school (or by GED equivalent), college, or university.
-Individual programs determine the specific courses and the minimum grade which must be achieved in any course (see specific program information).
+Individual programs determine the minimum grade which must be achieved in any course (see specific program information).
 Completion of a prerequisite course with pass/fail grade must be approved by each program.

-Grade Requirements Without exception, applicants must have a grade point average of at least a 2.0 on 4.0 scale for all completed course work.
-Some programs have established a minimum grade point average higher than 2.0 on a 4.0 scale.
-Some programs also use a component of the overall grade point average (for example, math/science grade point average).
-See specific program information.
-Only completed course work and the resultant grade point average are evaluated.
-In evaluating the high school record of applicants to an associate degree program, only academic course work will be used in calculation of the admission grade point average.
-For course work in progress when an offer of admission is made and for all course work taken following the offer and prior to the official beginning of the program, the applicant must obtain a grade point average of at least 2.0 on a 4.0 scale each enrollment period.
-The applicant must also maintain the minimum grade point average as established by the program.
-The applicant's grade point average will be the major consideration (51 percent or greater) for admission.
+Grade Requirements Without exception, applicants must have a grade-point average of at least a 2.0 on 4.0 scale for all completed course work.
+Some programs have established a minimum grade-point average higher than 2.0 on a 4.0 scale.
+Some programs also use a component of the overall grade-point average, for example, math/science grade-point average.
+(See specific program information.)
+Only completed course work and the resultant grade-point average are evaluated.
+For applicants to an associate degree program whose high school record is evaluated, only academic course work will be used in calculation of the admission grade-point average.
+For course work in progress when an offer of admission is made and for all course work taken following the offer and prior to the official beginning of the program, the applicant must obtain a grade-point average of at least 2.0 on a 4.0 scale each enrollment period.
+The applicant's grade-point average will be the major consideration (51 percent or greater) for admission.
 (See specific program information.)